| |

 Whitaker, R. (1995, September).

+- (Re-)Design of self-organizing enterprises.
 Paper presented at the workshop on "Groupware for Self-Organizing Units - The

 Autopoietic Turn in Organization Science and its Relevance for